 For over twenty years, we’ve seen good training transform personal and organisational practice, and enhance whole-organisation wellbeing.

-CALM’s approach to training stems from our practice-based roots; our first commitment is to the safety and quality of life of people in services – both those being supported and the staff providing the support.
+CALM’s approach to training stems from our diverse professional and practice-based roots; our first commitment is to the safety and quality of life of people in services – both those being supported and the staff providing the support.

 We believe the only way to provide truly transformational support is to champion the wellbeing of everyone in your organisation.
 When you support the wellbeing of your staff, they are best able to support others.
 We teach staff more than just skills; we teach staff to understand both themselves and the person presenting the behaviour – not just to control them.
 What results is a whole-organisational environment based on compassion and focused on prevention.